 Texas Marijuana Penalties

 For first time offenders under Class B misdemeanor, a fine of not more than $2000 or a jail term of from 72 hours and 180 days is applicable.
-One can also get between 24 hours and 100 hours of community service, driving license can be cancelled up to an year and there can be a surcharge of $ 1000 to $ 2000 per year for three years.
+One can also get between 24 hours and 100 hours of community service, driving license can be canceled up to a year and there can be a surcharge of $ 1000 to $ 2000 per year for three years.

 Second Offense under class A misdemeanor can get a fine of not more than $4000 and a jail time of 3 days to one year.
 Community service can be between 80 and 200 hours.
 Driving license can be suspended for up to a year and a surcharge of between $1500 and $2000 a year for three years.